FloEdelmann/osm-hydrant-import/README.md

 Tools for importing the fire hydrants provided by OSM user _KS-Brandschutz_ in [this OSM community forum thread](https://community.openstreetmap.org/t/hydranten-hinzufugen/123792) into OpenStreetMap.

-> [!WARNING]
-> This is a work in progress and not yet ready for use.

 ## Usage

 Make sure you have a recent version of Node.js installed.
 Then run the following commands: